extesy/hoverzoom/CONTRIBUTING.md

 ### Contributors 💪

 We appreciate every contribution, big or small!
-Your name will be added to our list of amazing contributors in the README file.

 Thank you for being a part of HoverZoom!
 We can't wait to see what amazing things we can build together.
 Happy coding! 🚁💻🌟